o-brand/aidoo/SMALLJOBS.md

 - Ranking algorithms
    - Sorting
       - Parameters: value, how long a task been posted, urgency, etc.
+- Rating of volunteers (behind the scenes)

 ## Unanswered Questions
 - Should tasks have expirations?
 - What mechanism is there to make sure tasks have been performed?

 ## Potential features
+- Certificates to accredit people for having done volunteering work